-The testing period under the fintech exemption begins 14 days after the initial notice of intention to rely on the exemption is provided to ASIC.
-As a general rule, ASIC will take approximately three to four weeks to process an application for existing class order and legislative instrument relief.
+The testing period under the fintech exemptions begins up to 30 days after the initial notice of intention to rely on the exemption is provided to ASIC.
+As a general rule, ASIC will take approximately three to four weeks to process a notification for existing class order and legislative instrument relief.
 It is likely that an application for individual relief by a new entrant fintech business may take a bit longer.
 ASIC may consider such applications "new policy applications" and may seek out their own legal advice on the extent of relief sought.